All Episodes

 Absolutely.

-I mean you got a hundred and seventy five mile an hour wind blowing the water.
+I mean, you got 175 mile an hour wind blowing the water.

-I mean, you know, yes, the water did the damage, but the reason the water's there is because of the wind.
+I mean, you know, yes, the water did the damage, but the reason the water is there is because of the wind.

 And these insurance companies are trying to get out of it saying that it was flooded.